thedynamiclinker/sudocode/lost+found/trash/principles/Many Weak beat Few Strong.md

+Or: As Entropy Increases, Many Weak Cues Dominate

 What's the difference between software 1.0 and software 2.0?

 Software 1.0 is when we approach a problem by considering a small number of strong features.
 When we answer a question by giving a small number of strong reasons.
 When we write plans by saying a then b then c.
 And contingency plans by saying if a then b else c.
 Boolean logic is hard and focused.
 We never have if statements nested 100 levels deep.